Igor Stravinsky: Illness and wartime collaborations

 Soon after, Stravinsky was admitted to a hospital for typhoid fever and stayed in recovery for five weeks; numerous colleagues visited him, including Debussy, Manuel de Falla, Maurice Ravel, (Note: In early 1913, Stravinsky and Ravel collaborated on a completion of Mussorgsky's unfinished opera Khovanshchina as commissioned by Diaghilev, but Stravinsky's illness prevented him from attending the premiere.
 Later in life, Stravinsky criticized the arrangement, writing that he was opposed to rearranging the work of another artist, especially one of such prestige as Mussorgsky.) and Florent Schmitt.
-Upon returning to his family in Ustilug, he continued work on his opera The Nightingale, with an official commission from the Moscow Free Theatre.
-In early 1914, his wife Yekaterina contracted tuberculosis and was admitted to a sanatorium in Leysin, Switzerland, where the couple's fourth child, Maria Milena, was born.
-Here Stravinsky finished The Nightingale, but after the Moscow Free Theatre closed before the premiere, Diaghilev agreed to stage the opera.
+Upon returning to his family in Ustilug, Stravinsky continued work on his opera The Nightingale, with an official commission from the Moscow Free Theatre.
+In early 1914, Yekaterina contracted tuberculosis and was admitted to a sanatorium in Leysin, where the couple's fourth child, a daughter named Maria Milena, was born.
+There, Stravinsky finished The Nightingale, but after the Moscow Free Theatre closed before the premiere, Diaghilev agreed to stage the opera.
 The May 1914 premiere was moderately successful; critics' high expectations after the tumultuous Rite of Spring were not met, though fellow composers were impressed by the music's emotion and free treatment of counterpoint and themes.

-In early July 1914, while his family resided in Switzerland near his sick wife, the composer traveled to Russia to retrieve texts for his next work, a ballet-cantata depicting Russian wedding traditions titled Les noces.
+In early July 1914, while his family resided in Switzerland near Yekaterina, Stravinsky traveled to Russia to retrieve texts for his next work, a ballet-cantata depicting Russian wedding traditions titled Les noces.
 Soon after he returned, World War I began, and the Stravinskys lived in Switzerland until 1920, (Note: The subsequent Russian Revolution in 1917 made it dangerous for Stravinsky to return to Russia, and he never did except for a brief visit in 1962.) initially residing in Clarens and later Morges.
-During the first months of the war, the composer intensely researched Russian folk poetry and prepared librettos for numerous works to be composed in the coming years, including Les noces, Renard, Pribaoutki, and other song cycles.
-Stravinsky met numerous Swiss-French artists during his time in Morges, including the author Charles F. Ramuz, with whom he collaborated on the small-scale theater work L'Histoire du soldat.
+During the first months of the war, Stravinsky intensely researched Russian folk poetry and prepared librettos for numerous works to be composed in the coming years, including Les noces, Renard, Pribaoutki, and other song cycles.
+Stravinsky met numerous Swiss-French artists during his time in Morges, including writer Charles F. Ramuz, with whom he collaborated on the small-scale theater work L'Histoire du soldat.
 The eleven-musician and two-dancer show was designed for easy travel, but after a premiere run funded by Werner Reinhart, all other performances were canceled due to the Spanish flu epidemic.